firstdraft/appdev-lessons/lessons/program-notes.md

 To make it even easier to _make the invisible visible_, here's another shortcut:

-When we discussed [Arguments][Arguments are inputs], we said that they always come within parentheses.
+When we discussed [arguments][Arguments are inputs], we said that they always come within parentheses.
 That's not quite true.
 Ruby allows you to, optionally, leave out the parentheses; so the following will also work:

 ```ruby
 p "HELLO WORLD!"